Canadian Family Sponsorships

 Spouses do not have to be legally married to file a sponsorship.
 Applicants must have lived together or carried on a conjugal relationship for at least one year.

-Beginning October 2017, you may sponsor any dependent child under the age of 22 at the time of application.
-You may still be able to sponsor dependent children 21 years and older if they are reliant on you due to a physical or mental disability or if they are full-time students.
+Dependent children are those under the age of 22 at the time of application.
+You may still be able to sponsor dependent children 22 years and older if they are reliant on you due to a physical or mental disability.

 We advise families and make recommendations regarding how best to handle immigration matters for dependent children.